antonvh/UartRemote/MicroPython/ESP32/README.md

     ur.add_command(read_key,'i') # returns an integer
 ```

 When the module above is imported, the function `add_commands` will add the two functions that are defined in this module to the current command set of UartRemote.
+Therefore, this function should be present in your modules that you want to remotely import.

-On the remote instance (e.g. the Lego robot, where the ESP32 is connected to port 'A'), we use the folliwing code to remotely import the `test` module:
+On the remote instance (e.g. the Lego robot, where the ESP32 is connected to port 'A'), we use the following code to remotely import the `test` module:

 ```
 # code running on remote instance
 from projects.uartremote import *
-ur=UartRemote('B')
+ur=UartRemote('A')

 cmds_before=ur.get_remote_commands()
 print('before',cmds_before)